 “A Construction to Permanent Mortgage combines the features of a construction loan (a short-term interim loan for financing the cost of construction) and the traditional long- term permanent residential Mortgage with a single mortgage closing prior to the start of construction”.

-FHA One-Time Close Construction Loan Maximum Loan Amount Rules
+FHA One-Time Close / Single-Close Construction Loan Maximum Loan Amount Rules